Afghan army faulted for sloppiness with blood-type testing - Philly

-KABUL, Afghanistan (AP) - Sloppy blood collection and identification by Afghanistan's army may have led to the deaths of injured soldiers who received the wrong blood type, a U.S. watchdog said.
+KABUL, Afghanistan (AP) - Sloppy blood collection and identification by Afghanistan's army may have led to the deaths of wounded Afghan soldiers who received the wrong blood type, a U.S. watchdog said.
 Its report also questioned whether blood was being properly tested for disease.

+The data on recruits from between January and July 2017 would mean the blood type of at least 9 percent of the roughly 195,000-soldier army is unconfirmed.

-The report said there were no records of the blood type of nearly 50 percent of all defense ministry personnel, including soldiers.
-Yet all defense ministry personnel are required to be tested for both blood type and infectious diseases, says the inspector general, a watchdog agency mandated by the U.S. Congress.
+The report said there were no records of the blood type of nearly 50 percent of all Defense Ministry personnel, including soldiers.
+Yet all ministry personnel are required to be tested for both blood type and infectious diseases, said the inspector general, a watchdog agency mandated by the U.S. Congress.

 Shoddy record-keeping means the military has no way of knowing which soldiers have been tested for infectious diseases and which blood might be tainted.